keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 3. Mitigate File Inclusion & Path Traversal

-Use the string and regex matching conditions to build rules that block specific patterns indicative of unwanted path traversal or file inclusion.
+Use the string and regex matching to build rules that block specific patterns indicative of unwanted path traversal or file inclusion.

 Consider the following: